Sarita Khurana: Early life and education

 Sarita Khurana was born in London, England in 1970, and grew up in New York City.
 While growing up in New York she became interested the arts, and in film in particular.
 She felt frustrated at the lack of representation or the misrepresentation of Asian women and immigrants in film.
 Khurana was part of an influential group of South Asian academics and activists working in New York in the mid-1990s.
-Khurana holds a B.A. from Oberlin College, an Master of Education from Harvard University, a Master in Fine Arts in Film from Columbia University’s School of the Arts.
+Khurana holds a B.A. from Oberlin College, a Master of Education from Harvard University, a Master in Fine Arts in Film from Columbia University's School of the Arts.
 Khurana contributed an essay to Sara Hill's 2007 anthology, Afterschool Matters: Creative Programs That Connect Youth Development and Student Achievement published by Corwin Press.

-Career and Awards
+Career and awards

 Sarita Khurana is a filmmaker and cultural producer.
 Khurana's work in narrative, documentary and experimental film has been screened and exhibited internationally at the Tribeca Film Festival, Sheffield Doc/Fest, BFI London Film Festival, Mumbai Film Festival, and at the American Film Institute Docs Festival.

 Khurana has received numerous awards, and fellowships over her career including the prestigious Albert Maysles New Documentary Director Award at the Tribeca Film Festival in New York in 2017, and the Pew Fellowship.
 In 2015 Khurana was awarded the NALIP-Diverse Women in Media Residency Lab Fellowship in Vermont.
 Khurana received a grant from Asian Women's Giving Circle in 2019 and a Fellowship from the Center for Asian American Media in 2020.

-Her work has been supported by the Tribeca Film Institute, Asian American Documentary Network, the International Documentary Association, the Center for Asian American Media, the National Film Development Corp of India, Women in Film, Film Independent, NY Women in Film & Television, the New York Times, and the Asian Women's Giving Circle.
+Her work has been supported by the Tribeca Film Institute, Asian American Documentary Network, the International Documentary Association, the National Film Development Corp of India, Women in Film, Film Independent, NY Women in Film & Television, the New York Times.